The Secret to Perfect Pecan Pie

 Grandmother would mix a cup of nuts with syrup, sugar, and eggs, and make a perfect pecan pie.
 The crust was golden brown, the filling the color of honey, and it smelled like heaven.

 I had Grandmother's recipe.
 I had Grandmother's pecans.
-I made a pecan pie, which looked and smelled like the cigars that Granddaddy used to smoke.
+So I made a pecan pie, but it looked and smelled like the cigars that Granddaddy used to smoke.

 No matter how often I tried, my pecan pie was either burnt, or it was soupy, not setting up right.
 After my grandmother had passed, I asked my mom what I was doing wrong.
 She said, "I don't know.
 I've never been able to bake pecan pie myself," which explained why we never had it at home when I was a kid.